 Can you imagine one jar of perfume that costs several thousand dollars?
 Now, can you imagine taking that and just pouring it out?
 Thousands of dollars evaporating into thin air — gone forever.
-A year's worth of manual labor, gone, just like that.
+A year’s worth of work, gone, just like that.

 This shows us something of the intensity of Mary’s love for Jesus.
 She must have known what she was doing, and how much it had cost her.
 But she did not care.
 Her love for Jesus was so great that she was not concerned about the cost.
 She was probably happy about it — she was getting a chance to demonstrate her devotion to Jesus.
 If she had sorrow, it was not about how much she was giving up, but that she had so little to give.
 Love often expresses itself in self-sacrifice, with little thought for self.

 If an offering is to be meaningful, it should cost us something, and it should be done out of our own free will.
 We should give up something that is of value to us.
 Worship always involves sacrifice — sacrifice of money, time or pride, or all three.
 Maybe it requires everything we have, and everything we are.

 The disciples were concerned with self.
 They wanted to be great in the kingdom of God.
 But Mary was achieving greatness already, through her devotion to Jesus.
 She was not concerned for self and what she would get out of it.
 She was concerned for nothing but Jesus, and in that, she was already great.